 The cattle year

 Ideally, the year starts in April when the calves are born but sometimes nature dictates that the calves are a little later.
-In 2019 we have calves expected in April, June and September!!
+In 2020 we had calves born in April, May, June, July and September!!

 The vet visits and scans the cows to check whether they are in calf 6 weeks after the bull has been removed.

 At the turn of the year when the calves are 8 to 9 months old they are already becoming independent of their mother.
 If the mother is pregnant, they will start the process of natural weaning and will make it difficult for the calf to drink milk.
 Eventually the calf will stop drinking, although will still have a bond with it’s mother.
 At an appropriate time we will separate the mothers from the calves before the next calf is born.
 We will then continue to socialise and halter train the calves.

 Socialising the Cattle

 We spend time with our cattle to both check they are healthy, but also to ensure they are comfortable with human contact.
 This usually involves a lot of activity from us grooming them, and a lot of standing quietly by them in enjoyment.

 This ensures that we can check over cattle in the field rather than moving them to the handling facilities.
 This minimises movement and stress for us all.

 We now ensure all our young cattle are familiar with the cattle trailer.
 Whilst they may never need to use it, it can be stressful for them on their first encounter.

 Much as we would like to keep every quality breeding heifer that our lovely cows produce, we are approaching our maximum capacity and would prefer to sell good heifers for breeding rather than selling them for beef.
 Current details of cattle for sale can be found here.